Welcome to the East Midlands Branch of Butterfly Conservation.

 Imperial Invasion

-Butterfly Conservation’s East Midlands branch (EMBC) has teamed up with South Derbyshire County Council (SDDC) to buy Willow trees that will help create the habitat preferred by the Purple Emperor butterfly and promote this spectacular species’ steady march northwards through our region into Derbyshire.
+Butterfly Conservation’s East Midlands branch (EMBC) has teamed up with South Derbyshire County Council (SDCC) to buy willow trees that will help create the habitat preferred by the Purple Emperor butterfly and promote this spectacular species’ steady march northwards through our region into Derbyshire.

 Read the account by Gary Atkins of the first stage of this exciting project.